mathew-fleisch/bashbot/examples/README.md

 To deploy bashbot with raw kubernetes manifests, see the rendered helm template for an example deployment with service account: [kubernetes-manifests-withsa.yaml](kubernetes/kubernetes-manifests-withsa.yaml)

+Note: For bashbot to pick up changes to the configmap/values, a running pod must be deleted to trigger a restart.

 ```bash
 # generated with
 wget https://raw.githubusercontent.com/mathew-fleisch/bashbot/main/.tool-versions -q -O .tool-versions